The battle to change Native American logos weighs on, but some communities are reinstating them

 It was a passionate student letter in 2020 that caused the Southern York County school board to reconsider its logo: a Native American man, representing the “Warriors.”

 Though the conversation had come up before in the suburban district located in southern Pennsylvania, 2020 was a turning point of racial reckoning after death of George Floyd.
-Less than a year later, the school board voted to retire the warrior logo after it considered research that depicted what impact the reductive imagery had on Native and non-Native students.
+Less than a year later, the school board voted to retire the warrior logo after it considered research on the impact the reductive imagery had on Native and non-Native students.

 “I understand the attachment people have to that at the school,” said said Deborah Kalina, who served on the school board at the time.
 “But it’s more than that.
 And I think we did the right thing.”

-Three years later, however, the logo — a Native American man with feathers, a tomahawk and pipe — is back after a newly-elected conservative bloc acted on their campaign promise and reinstated it earlier this month.
-It’s shaken the Native communities across the country who work to challenge such logos, said Donna Fann-Boyle, co-founder of the Coalition of Natives and Allies.
+Three years later, however, the logo — a Native American man with feathers, a tomahawk and pipe — is back after a newly elected conservative bloc acted on its campaign promise and reinstated it earlier this month.
+It’s shaken Native communities across the country that work to challenge such logos, said Donna Fann-Boyle, co-founder of the Coalition of Natives and Allies.
 When one school district does it, they worry others will try, too.

 “Everything could just go backward,” said Fann-Boyle, who says she has Choctaw and Cherokee heritage.